 *TRIGGER WARNING* Somebody is about to get pissed.
 Here in the House of JAWBREAKING, we don’t just follow influencers but we stan them.
 We love them.
 Live for them.
 Dress them.
 Support them.
 They are our friends.
-So never will you hear us ask “What do influencers do?”
+So never will you hear us ask, “What do influencers do?”
 Because, we know what they do.
 They entertain.
 They educate.
 They INFLUENCE.
-And while we know what they do physically and career-wise, there are times when one is forced to ask….
-What are they doing?
+And while we know what they do physically, there are times when one questions…. what are they doing?
 Or moreover, what do they do to us, psychologically?
-If you were to stalk an influencer – a professional one - you’d quickly pick up on a few things: their vibe, their passion, their best angle and the schedule of their emotional cycle.
+If you were to stalk an influencer – a professional one - you’d quickly pick up on a few things: their vibe, their passion, their best angle, and the schedule of their emotional cycle.
 Every blogger has one.
 It’s how long they can push themselves to be consistent in emotion, color palette and effort until it becomes too much.
 Humans may crave stability in their everyday lives but consistency in a 2D format is taxing at best and nauseating at worst.
 The idea that our emotions, inspirations, and desires manifest into the ether at the same frequency on the same schedule for a prolonged period of time is, frankly, insane.
-Typically, you know a blogger has reached the end of their cycle because they get a bit too sassy on Twitter or they start spilling the tea on Snapchat or they might just disappear for a few days minus the sponsored post – which was shot 3 weeks ago.
+Typically, you know a blogger has reached the end of their cycle because they get a bit too sassy on Twitter or they start spilling the tea on Snapchat, or they might just disappear for a few days minus the sponsored post – which was shot 3 weeks ago.
 And that’s ok.
 We aren’t robots.
 Humans are allowed to be as flawed and complicated and difficult as they can stand to defend.
 So why does the audience require of people who are praised for their relatability, individuality, and humanity, something that at its core, is inhuman?
 Don’t get me wrong, I understand the business side of influencing, I just don’t think I quite understand the fan side.
 If you fell in love with this person because you related to them, or they felt like your new best friend, why are you holding them to a standard that you would hate to be held to?
 How does your admiration translate into expectation?
 Why do you have so much power?
 Why do they?
 The definition of gaslighting is “ a form of psychological manipulation that … sows seeds of doubt in a targeted individual or in members of a targeted group, making them question their own memory, perception, and sanity.”
-Essentially, gaslighting is when someone overrides your reality for their own or at least at the benefit of their own, and in return you feel crazy and overly emotional.
+Essentially, gaslighting is when someone overrides your reality for their own, or at least at the benefit of their own, and in return you feel crazy and overly emotional.
 Having said that, think to the last time you saw a picture of that fitness guru you follow or a vlog of your favorite guru in Paris on an all-expenses-paid trip with their boyfriend….
 How did that make you feel?
 Poor?
 Uncultured?
 Maybe even jealous?
 Me too.
-And while I know influencers are not out to “get us” and that they don’t solely exist to make us feel crazy for not being able to eat whatever we want and still have abs or apply concealer and get rich but my question is….
+And while I know influencers are not out to “get us” and that they don’t solely exist to make us feel crazy for not being able to eat whatever we want and still have abs, or just apply concealer and get rich, my question is….
 Is that the end result?
-Is their consistency – that we’ve demanded - which provides a narrow and focused view of their personality and their life, overriding our reality in a way that gives unrealistic expectations, narcissistic assumptions of familiarity and a heightened emotional state.?
+Is their consistency – that we’ve demanded - which provides a narrow and focused view of their personality and their life, overriding our reality in a way that gives unrealistic expectations, narcissistic assumptions of familiarity, and a heightened emotional state?